Rinchen Ratna Samphel Precious Pill

 Traditional conditions for which Ratna Samphel is used are: high blood pressure due to confrontation of blood and rlung disorder, headache, nausea, fainting due to stroke, hemiplegia, inability to stretch and bend the limbs, facial palsy, impaired speech, incontinence, loss of memory, insanity, brain concussion, irregular circulation in the brain, heart disorder due to high blood pressure, disorders effecting white blood cells, various nerve disorders, rlung disorder of the heart ("heart lung") and life channel, epileptic seizures, poisoning, leprosy, water retention due to occlusion of blood and heart disorders.

-When taken by a healthy person, it helps to clear and enhance the complexion, clear sensory organs and increase their vibrancy, rejuvenate the whole body, increase virility and can help to prevent the disorders mentioned above.
+When taken by a healthy person, it is said to help clear and enhance the complexion, clear sensory organs and increase their vibrancy, rejuvenate the whole body, increase virility and can help to prevent the disorders mentioned above.

 It is important to note that these are traditional uses, and that this formula is not a treatment for any disease or condition, and is not an alternative to good, modern health care.
 If you are trying to treat a particular illness, see your doctor first.